edenx/PBCanalysis/README.md

 The exploratory analysis of the block-structure incured from the kernel can be found in `/ArealKernel/FindBlocks.R`, and the produced plots can be found in `/ArealKernel/BlockPlots`.

-# Concerns Raised
+## Concerns Raised

 * Although direct implementation of BYM3 in INLA gives great result, the specification requires, however, the precision matrix of a PSD covariance matrix.
     * By using basis approximation (RFF), the covariance matrix is rendered non-PSD (and not full rank), therefore no inverse existed.
     * It may be better using a more flexible framework, i.e. Stan.
 However, the stochasticity nature of HMC may be less efficient for inference comparing to INLA.
-* Moreover, the calculation of complete aggregated kernel is time consuming, therefore not scalable for aggregation to a finer granularity, moreover unsuitable for the follow-up model selection.
+* Moreover, the calculation of complete aggregated kernel is time consuming, therefore not scalable for aggregation to a finer granularity, and unsuitable for the follow-up model selection.

 ## Task List
 - [ ] CBCV: